John Pelletier: Career

 A firescreen en suite is securely attributed to Pelletier.
 A pair of carved and gilded candlestands in the same style are in the collection at Temple Newsam, Leeds.
 The pairs of tall torchères, intended to flank pier tables owe their inspiration to the solid silver furniture of Louis XIV's Hall of Mirrors at Versailles.

-Pelletier supplied over £600 worth of furnishings for the State Apartments at Hampton Court, 1699–1702.
+Pelletier supplied over £600 worth of furnishings for the State Apartments at Hampton Court Palace, 1699–1702.
 Three pairs of carved and gilded side tables at Windsor Castle, long attributed to the royal cabinetmaker Benjamin Goodison and dated circa 1730 have been re-attributed to Pelletier, 1699, by Tessa Murdoch, who noted their similarity to contemporary cabinet stands at Versailles engraved by Pierre Lepautre.

 John Pelletier's name also appears in the accounts of Ralph Montagu, 1st Duke of Montagu, William III's Master of the Great Wardrobe for supplying carved and gilded frames for Montagu House, Bloomsbury, London, from 1698 to his death in 1704.
 Montagu had served as Charles II's ambassador to the court of Louis XIV, and his own taste was distinctly French Baroque.